PGHM/3D_duck_game/README.md

 to do a 3D game.
 The aim of the game is pretty simple, you have to collect ducks and avoid bombs that a skull shoots at you.

-I have never done anything like this before this assignment or after this assignment and the end result still makes me laugh.
+I have never done anything like this before or after this assignment and the end result still makes me laugh.
 It was so much fun to make this and use trigonometry to create something "real".
 The worst part was finding free to use object models that Processing would support.
 And the fact I had to use Java to code this.

 There must have been some kind of restriction in Processing that you can use only a single file, I cannot fathom why else I would have used just a single